globusonline/globus-integration-examples/src/django/python-social-auth/README.md

         </Files>
     </Directory>
 ```
 Restart Apache and open `https://example.com/<prefix>` in a web browser.
-If you do not own `example.com` domain, you may need to add:
+Make sure that you have `mod_wsgi` Apache module installed.
+For Ubuntu, the module is provided by the `libapache-mod-wsgi-py3` package.
+If you do not own `example.com` domain, you may also need to add:
 ```
 127.0.0.1 example.com
 ```
 to your `/etc/hosts`.